Best Electric Hybrid Bikes

 Beach Cruiser Electric Bike

 The Townie Go!
-7D by Electra is actually more of an e-cruiser than a hybrid, but due to its large wheels and ultra-comfortable riding position, we can’t leave this laid-back bike out of the list.
+7D by Electra is more of an e-cruiser than a hybrid, but we can’t leave this laid-back bike out of the list due to its versatility and ultra-comfortable riding position.

-6. Priority – Current E-Bike
+6. Priority Bicycles – Current E-Bike

 Maintenance-free, clean & silent drivetrain